Heather Dubrow Rejoins Real Housewives of Orange County as Kelly Dodd, Braunwyn Windham-Burke Exit - E! Online

 A major shakeup is afoot for The Real Housewives of Orange County.

-Bravo confirms to E!
+A Bravo representative confirms to E!
 News that Heather Dubrow, who left the unscripted series in 2017 after five seasons, is set to return for the forthcoming season 16.
+Heather is an actress and shares four children with husband Terry Dubrow, the star of E!'s Botched.

 Additionally, Bravo confirms that Kelly Dodd, Braunwyn Windham-Burke and Elizabeth Lyn Vargas did not receive contracts for season 16 and will not return to the show.
 E!
 News has also learned from a source that Noella Bergener will be part of the new batch of episodes.

+Kelly, who departs after five seasons on the show, tells E!
+News in a statement, "The last five years have been an amazing experience.
+The next five years will be even better."

-Braunwyn, who has been on the show for two seasons, said in a statement released to People that she's "incredibly sad" to be leaving the long-running reality TV program.
-This follows the star confirming that she's a lesbian during a December 2020 interview with GLAAD.
+Braunwyn said in a statement released to People that she's "incredibly sad" to be leaving the long-running reality TV program after two seasons.
+Her exit follows the star confirming that she's a lesbian during a December 2020 interview with GLAAD.

 E!
-News had exclusively reported in February that Kelly, who was part of RHOC for five seasons after joining season 11 in 2016, was "expecting to be fired," according to a source.
+News had exclusively reported in February that Kelly was "expecting to be fired," according to a source.
 This followed the star receiving flak for controversial comments, including remarks about the coronavirus pandemic.

-"Although she would love to stay on the show, she has come to terms with it," the insider shared at the time.
+"Although she would love to stay on the show, she has come to terms with it," the insider shared about Kelly at the time.

 For her part, Elizabeth was only on the show for season 15.
 Meanwhile, Noella made her debut as Braunwyn's friend during the most recent season.